MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

     - For Windows 7 and Office 2010: KB 2627273 is installed

-    - For Windows 8 and Office 2010: KB2843630 is installed
+    - For Windows 8 and Office 2010: KB 2843630 is installed

     - For Windows 8.1 and Office 2010: KB 2843630 is installed

-    - For Office 2013: KB 3054941 (for Office 32-bit and Office 64-bit)
+    - For Office 2013: KB 3054941 is installed (for Office 32-bit and Office 64-bit)

 3. For a default installation, run the .msi with **/quiet**, for example, `AzInfoProtection.msi /quiet`.
-However, you might need to specify installation parameters, which are fully documented in the previous section.
+However, you might need to specify additional installation parameters that are fully documented in the executable installer instructions.

 ## Additional checks and troubleshooting